Bir vs Kamshet

 Confidence builds best when exposure increases gradually.

-A first solo flight is meant to consolidate fundamentals – a clean launch, calm control, a simple planned approach, and an accurate landing – in an environment where risk can be managed and corrected.
-First solo flights from extremely high take-offs, sometimes among the highest used for training globally, may look impressive or tempting for social media, but they introduce height, commitment, and consequence all at once without adding learning value.
+A first solo flight is meant to consolidate fundamentals – an easy launch, calm control, a simple planned approach, and an accurate landing – in an environment where risk can be easily managed and corrected.

 The height removes the possibility of instructor intervention once airborne, increases psychological load, and significantly reduces safety margins.
 For a beginner, this limits gradual confidence building and eliminates the short feedback loops that are critical for safe, effective training.
-In aviation, safety is built through progressive exposure and repetition; height and complexity should be introduced only after control, judgment, and emergency handling are reliable – not before.

 In Kamshet, solos begin low and grow progressively.
 Landing areas are typically visible from launch, helping students visualise the full flight before leaving the ground and adapt mentally and technically before being exposed to longer, more committing flights.